grender007/Modular-Biomedical-Sensor-Board-for-Education/Housing Models/Module Casing/README.md

-This a description for the module casing
+The Modules are box shaped casings that fit in a hand and encase the circuitry for the sensors